 We need only look at the Edward Snowden leaks in 2013 to know that the UK government’s surveillance of its citizens has gone far beyond what many people are comfortable with.
 The government, technology companies and ISPs are all threatening to take away your privacy.
+Most recently, the recent Online Safety Bill proposed that providers of secure messaging apps implement a way for Ofcom to access unencrypted messages.
 All of this leads to the following question: what does the UK government know about you?

 A brief history of UK data collection

 First of all, it’s important to understand how the UK came to be in this situation.
 The UK has an extensive history of mass data collection.
 During World War II, it was used in the form of signal intelligence and code breaking.
 The Government Code and Cypher School (GC&CS) was formed in 1919 and was responsible for breaking the German Enigma codes.
 However, it was in 1946 that it became the Government Communications Headquarters (GCHQ) as it’s known today.

 In 1948, the UK and US signed the UKUSA agreement, a signals intelligence pact that included a no-spy commitment.
 This agreement was of huge significance to intelligence gathering and has been a factor in the close relationship between the UK and USA ever since.
 The countries worked together intercepting communications, breaking codes, and then sharing the results.
 It soon became a multilateral agreement with the addition of Australia, Canada and New Zealand.
 This intelligence alliance is known as Five Eyes.

 UK’s involvement in Five Eyes

 The most prominent intelligence agency in Five Eyes is the USA’s National Security Agency (NSA).
 However, other prominent intelligence agencies include: